 Make the oil infusion.

-- Allow the machine to cool compeltely, and then strain the oil through a fine-mesh sieve into a glass jar or bottle.
+- Allow the machine to cool completely, and then strain the oil through a fine-mesh sieve.
 Stir in the mint extract, and store the oil at room temperature away from direct light and heat up to 2 months.